Home

 This was the first Buffalo Grass released as a true “turf grass” variety.
 It forms a beautiful blue-green turf.
 Many of the qualities are found in other varieties as well.
 Below are more Prairie characteristics.

-• Prairie is a female plant that must be purchase in buffalo grass sod or plugs.
+• Prairie buffalo grass is a female plant that must be purchased as sod or plugs.

 • It is best suited for home lawns and recreational areas and has fine, short leaf blades.

-• Forms a medium dense turf, is fast spreading with a stoloniferous growth habit and has good wear resistance.
+• This variety forms a medium dense turf, will spread quickly and has good wear resistance.

-• Prairie is best adapted for drier, heat prone areas from South Texas to the mid-Great Plains states.
+• Prairie is suited for drier, heat prone areas from South Texas to the mid-Great Plains states.
 It may suffer winter damage in the coldest regions of the U.S.

 • Due to a low growth habit this grass requires less mowing, less water, and less nutrients than most other types of lawn grasses.